 “What the hell is wrong with you?”
 Edward says.
 “Besides the whole beating a tied-up woman thing we just discussed, why would you fucking use her cards?”

-“Keep your shirt on, Man.
+“Keep your shirt on, man.
 I went back to the mainland and used them there.
-They can’t trace them to the island.”
-Harris replies casually.
-Suddenly, both men stop.
+They can’t trace them to the island,” Harris replies casually.
+Suddenly, both men pause.